-The WVU Ophthalmology Residency Program is a three-year program that accepts three residents per year.
+The WVU Ophthalmology Residency Program is a three-year program that accepts four residents per year.
 We are the only tertiary eye care center in West Virginia and receive many patients with unusual and complex disorders referred to WVU by doctors throughout West Virginia and the neighboring states of Ohio, Pennsylvania, and Maryland.
 The Eye Institute also provides comprehensive eye care to a diverse population of local residents, in both traditional and managed care setting.

 In October 2007 the WVU Eye Institute purchased and made available to residents the EyeSi (VR magic) surgical simulator device, a cutting edge technology permitting realistic development of intraocular surgical skills needed for cataract and vitreoretinal surgery.
 The WVU Eye Institute was an early adopter of the EyeSi system and is proud to have a semi-formal introductory path in place for beginning ophthalmic surgeons.